marmelab/coPostgresQuery/README.md

 - table: the name of the table.
 - fields: the list of the fields.
-- idField: the field where we want to search the values
+- idField: the field where we want to search the values (default: `id`)
 - returnFields: the list of fields we want returned as result.
 - updatableFields: the fields that can be updated
 - searchableFields: the fields that can be searched (usable in filter parameter).
 Defaults to return fields